| ISSN 1392–6144 Animal Husbandry: Scientific Articles. 2010. 56. P. 4-11

 goat kids and production of meat.
 The trial period lasted for 167 days, meat

-samples were analyzed at the laboratory of the Research Institute of Biotechnology
+samples were analyzed at the laboratory of the Research Institute of

 and Veterinary Medicine “Sigra”.
 The dietary treatment resulted in that the live